christianoestreich/blog/source/_posts/2013-05-09-travis-ci-grails-gvm.markdown

 Travis appears to come with a package called GVM already on the box for Go language management.
 We have to remove that first via `rm -rf ~/.gvm`.
 We are then free to install [GVM][2] as it will not fail the check for the ~/.gvm directory.

-Travis doesn't like you to pipe commands back to bash as is suggested in the GVM docs via `curl -s get.gvmtool.net | bash` so we have to get the install script and stick it into local file to execute.
+Travis doesn't like you to pipe commands back to bash as suggested in the GVM docs via `curl -s get.gvmtool.net | bash` so we have to get the install script and stick it into local file to execute.
 We do this via this code block.

 ```
 curl -s get.gvmtool.net > ~/install_gvm.sh